 This cauliflower fried rice is low-carb and paleo and gluten-free but you’d never know by tasting it.
-Darn near indistinguishable from the real thing.
+And it can be made with chicken, shrimp, or pork—or whatever leftovers are in your fridge.

-If you’ve got any doubts that this cauliflower fried rice recipe is darn near indistinguishable from the real thing (we understand, we had them, too, before we tried this recipe), read what our recipe testers had to say after trying it at home.
+If you’ve got any doubts that this cauliflower fried rice recipe is darn near indistinguishable from the real thing (we understand, we had them, too…BEFORE we tried this recipe), read what our recipe testers had to say after trying it at home.
 (You’ll find their comments just beneath the recipe.)
-Then try the recipe yourself and let us know just how convinced you are.
-Originally published February 8, 2016.–Renee Schettler Rossi
+Then try the recipe yourself and let us know just how convinced you are.–Renee Schettler Rossi

 Cauliflower Fried Rice